I promise this will be G rated post.

 Here, the ready to go dumpling balls!
 Make sure you boil a pot of water on the side while you are rolling them.

+Bring a pot of water to boil over medium heat.
 When the water comes up to a gentle boil, drop these guys.

 Ingredients

 - Toss chopped cabbage with 1/2 teaspoon salt in a bowl and let it sit for 15 minutes to wilt.
-Squeeze out the cabbage with hands to remove as much moist as you can.
+Squeeze out the cabbage with your hands to remove as much moist as you can.

 - Bring a pot of water to boil.